 Six months after Maria's wedding to Ogden Goelet, Alma died on October 27, 1938 at age 54 of liver failure.
 She is buried in Town Hill Cemetery in New Hartford, Litchfield County, Connecticut near the family's summer home.
 Efrem Jr. was almost 20 years old and had a few regrets after his mother died.

 - Efrem Jr. says in his book "My Dinner of Herbs" that because of his playboy ways and throwing away a good education at Yale, he felt a great sadness that his mother never lived to see any of his success and that he "regrets she died knowing he was a screwup."

 ƒ Efrem Sr. married twice and both times to very accomplished women who left their mark on society.
 Both women were older than he, and both came into the marriage with children, which made for a very interesting extended family for Efrem Jr.

-ƒ Efrem Sr.'s second wife, especially her family tree. was equally impressive.
-It is through her that we see a connection to the Ladies' Home Journal magazine and the prestigious Curtis Institute of Music both of which became important to our society through the 20th century.
+ƒ Efrem Sr.'s second wife was equally impressive, especially her family tree.
+It is through her that we see a connection to the Ladies' Home Journal magazine and the prestigious Curtis Institute of Music both of which became important establishments in our society through the 20th century.

-ƒ The age of 90 plus years is a theme you may notice in several places throughout this article.
+ƒ The age of 90 plus years is a theme you may have noticed in several places in this article.

-- Efrem Zimablist Sr. died in 1985 when he was also nearly 94 years old.
+- Efrem Zimbalist Sr. died in 1985 when he was also nearly 94 years old.

-- His stepmother lived to be 94 and his half-sister lived to be 92.
+- Efrem Zimbalist Jr.'s half-sister lived to be 92.

 ƒ Efrem Zimbalist Jr. produced several of Gian Carlo Menotti's operas on Broadway and was a lifelong supporter of the Metropolitan Opera where his mother had performed.